roovo/obsidian-card-board/README.md

 ## Limitations
 - Might not work that great on large vaults (as it parses all markdown files at startup).
+  If you use folders in your vault and there are folders which you know will never contain any tasks you wish to use with CardBoard you can configure CardBoard to ignore these.
-- Might not work that great on large files (as it parses all markdown files, and doesn't use any form of cache).
+- Might not work that great on large markdown files (as it parses all markdown files, and doesn't use any form of cache).
+If you know any large markdown files will never contain tasks you wish to use with Cardboard, you can add them to the ignore list in settings.
 - Might not be great on mobile (see previous, plus I haven't put any particular effort into making the interface mobile friendly - yet).